hackerskr76/hackerskr76/README.md

 # 💫 About Me:
-I am a B.Tech CSE  3rd year student at Brainware University, passionate about Artificial Intelligence and Machine Learning.
+I am a B.Tech CSE  3rd-year student at Brainware University, passionate about Artificial Intelligence and Machine Learning.
 Skilled in Python and Web Development.
 Actively participating in hackathon competitions to solve real-world problems and enhance teamwork skills.
 Open to internships and job opportunities where I can apply my knowledge and gain industry experience.

 ## 🌐 Socials: